Rotorua is New Zealand’s Best Travel Destination! But is it worth visiting?

-- Kuirau Park, Rotorua’s only free to visit mud pools this surprisingly active thermal park is a short walk from the city centre, well worth a visit, while you are there take the time to pamper yourself, rejuvenate your tired feet in purpose-built naturally heated foot baths – what better way to enjoy the priceless (FREE) thermal activity of Kurau Park.
+- Kuirau Park, Rotorua’s only free to visit mud pools this surprisingly active geothermal park is a short walk from the city centre, well worth a visit, while you are there take the time to pamper yourself, rejuvenate your tired feet in purpose-built naturally heated foot baths – what better way to enjoy the priceless (FREE) geothermal activity of Kurau Park.

-- Visit the Redwood Forest – 30 min to 1 hour walk through ancient Redwood trees and mature Pine Forest, great for kids to run off their excess energy, the entrance to the Redwoods is of Tarawera Rd so you can include this in your visit to Blue or Green Lakes, both of these lakes have a lovely longer walk around their shores (about 1 hour).
+- Visit the Redwood Forest – 30 min to 1 hour walk through ancient Redwoods and mature Pine Forest, great for kids to run off their excess energy, the entrance to the Redwoods is off Tarawera Rd, so you can include this in your visit to Blue or Green Lakes, both of these lakes have a lovely longer walk around their shores (about 1 hour).

 - Rotorua Gondola and Luge